MichaelRocchio/MSDS_460/Term_Assignment/assign4_writeup.md

 * **Explanation** : This bar chart shows the frequency of different quantities of items ordered per transaction.
 It gives a clear view of how many items are typically ordered in one go.
 * **Importance** : This graph provides insights into customer ordering behavior.
 Understanding common ordering patterns is essential for inventory management, staffing requirements, and preparing for peak times.
 It can also aid in tailoring marketing strategies and promotions to encourage higher-order quantities.
-* **Explanation** : This bar chart compares the number of customers who are subscribers to the premium service against those who are not.
-* **Importance** : This graph is important for assessing the popularity and penetration of the premium subscription service.
-A high number of subscribers may indicate a successful premium service, while a low number might suggest a need for re-evaluation of the service’s value proposition.
-This insight is crucial for strategic decisions regarding marketing, pricing of the subscription, and enhancing the service to attract more subscribers.

----